-Halki, small though it may be, makes a big impression.
-It is obvious from the moment you cast your eyes on the smallest Dodecanese island’s gorgeous harbour (and only settlement), Nimporio.
-The absence of vehicles, the serenity and the romantic atmosphere enthrals you.
+The island of Halki, small though it may be, makes a big impression.
+It is obvious from the moment you cast your eyes on the gorgeous harbour (and only settlement) of the smallest Dodecanese island.
+The absence of vehicles, the serenity and the romantic atmosphere of Halki will enthral you.

-Everything moves at a relaxed pace, set by the laid-back attitude of the locals.
+Everything on Halki moves at a relaxed pace, set by the laid-back attitude of the locals.
 You will enjoy walks in the stone-paved alleys, amongst stately homes and restored houses, coloured with a painter’s full palette; dive into limpid waters; take time out with ouzo and backgammon and savour the traditional food.
-And as for the people themselves, they stand out for their innate kindness, their respect their island and love of the slow life.
+And as for the locals of Halki, they stand out for their innate kindness, respect for their island and welcoming smile.
+Prepare to discover the meaning of the slow life on Halki.

-Amongst the architecture, the church of Agios Nikolaos (the island’s patron saint) stands out with its steeple and the carved wooden icon screen, as well as its ornately paved courtyard with the traditional “hohlakia”, beach pebbles.
+Amongst the architectural highlights of tiny Halki, the church of Agios Nikolaos (the island’s patron saint) stands out with its steeple and the carved wooden icon screen, as well as its ornately paved courtyard with the traditional hohlakia, beach pebbles.
 And pause for a while at the town hall, an old stately home with its splendid clock tower.

-Some of the island’s beaches are accessible on foot and others by caique from Nimporio.
-Pontamos is the most popular beach on the island with its sparkling white sand.
-Kania is a picturesque pebbly beach, as are Giali, Ftenagia and Areta, renowned for their azure waters.
+Some of Halki’s beaches are accessible on foot and others by caique from Nimporio.
+Pontamos is the most popular beach on the island with its sparkling white sand that rivals any in the Dodecanese.
+Meanwhile, Kania is a picturesque pebbly beach, as are Giali, Ftenagia and Areta, renowned for their azure waters.
 Trahia, a beach between two channels of water, can only be accessed by boat.

-“Alarga” means “far” and this monastery in Stafia is indeed some distance from both Palio Horio and the sea.
-You can get there after a 1.5hrs hike passing dry stone walls and huts, fragrant herbs and a scattering of fig and prickly pear trees.
-On August 29, the monastery throngs with pilgrims who come to take part in the biggest celebration on the island and are generously accommodated in the monks’ cells.
-Under the high cypress tree, they eat, sing and dance “sousta” until the morning.
+“Alarga” means “far” and the Monastery of Agios Ioannis Alargas, in Stafia, is indeed some distance from both Palio Horio and the sea.
+You can get there after a 1.5hr hike passing dry stone walls and huts, fragrant herbs and a scattering of fig and prickly pear trees.
+On August 29, the monastery throngs with pilgrims who come to take part in the biggest celebration on Halki and are generously accommodated in the monks’ cells.
+Under the high cypress tree, they eat, sing and dance sousta until the morning.

 Perched on a hill 2.5km from the harbour is Horio, the old capital of the island.
 Concealed in the ruins of the abandoned houses is the Glory of Halki.
 From the church of Panagia Horiani, with its exquisite curved masonry, you can follow the path that leads to the Castle of the Knights.
 Its interior is full of fascinating ruins and the Temple of Agios Nikolaos still stands with frescos from the 15th and 17th centuries.
-From the fortress, you can admire the wonderful view to the Karpathian sea.
+From the fortress, you can admire the wonderful view towards other Dodecanese islands.